paritytech/parity-reactive-ui/README.md

 #### Others
 - `Block` (a simple display of a given block with chosen properties);
 - `QrCode` (a component generating a QrCode for a given value (e.g. AccountAddress))
+- `Recognizer` (a component which tries to interpret the given hex-value (decimal, ether value, timestamp address, hash, unkown))
+- `Spoiler` (a component to hide/show child components)

 ## Installation